Song Ga-in

 Jo Eun-sim (born December 26, 1986), better known by her stage name, Song Ga-in, is a South Korean female trot singer.
 She is the winner of the 2019 reality television show Miss Trot.
 She often appears on KBS' Golden Oldies.

 Early life and education

 Song was born Jo Eun-shim on December 26, 1986, in Jindo County, South Jeolla Province, South Korea.
 Her mother, Song Sun-dan, teaches Jindo ssitgimgut, a shaman exorcism ritual that is classified as one of South Korea's "Intangible Cultural Properties."
 Her older brother, Jo Seong-jae, is a member of the traditional Korean music group Baraji.

 Song began singing traditional pansori when she was in middle school and later attended Gwangju Arts High School.
 She majored in traditional Korean music at Chung-Ang University.

+Personal life

+Song's one-person firm Gaindal Entertainment (가인달엔터테인먼트), set up in September 2024, was reported in September 2025 to have no popular-culture planning-business registration.
+Coverage treated that as a suspected breach of the Popular Culture and Arts Industry Development Act (up to two years' imprisonment or a ₩20 million fine) and noted that her older brother was listed as an inside director.
+JG Star, which held her exclusive contract and handled publicity and management, said it was already registered, that Song had signed with JG Star while forming the one-person company, and that the gap had not been noticed.
+Gaindal said it would complete registration quickly.